BitcoinDesign/Guide/guide/payments/privacy.md

 ## Methods to preserve privacy

-Keeping private takes constant and diligent work but is not impossible to ensure an acceptable level of privacy[^1].
-Let’s explore some methods and practices that help preserve privacy on a transaction level.
+Keeping Bitcoin payments private takes constant and diligent work but is not impossible[^1].
+Let’s explore some practices that help preserve privacy of your Bitcoin payments.

 <!-- talk about the problem as you are talking about the solution -->